Judge in Nate Paul case agrees to change bond conditions

 Paul’s attorneys argued that the government agreed that the bond condition was not intended to apply to existing suits or business claims, but “only to a narrow class of claims based on cooperating with law enforcement,” according to the motion.

-Paul is facing eight federal felony counts related to million-dollar loans related to his business practices.
+Paul is facing eight federal felony counts related to million-dollar loans for his business practices.
 He is a longtime associate and ally of suspended Texas Attorney General Ken Paxton, and his name was referenced on numerous occasions throughout the articles of impeachment filed against Paxton.